cstepper/projmaker/README.md

 In future projects, a common structure for folders and a common guideline for file naming should be applied.

-In general, this tools help you to setup a corpus (minimal set) of folders structured according to a general workflow typical at GeoInsights.
+In general, these tools help you to setup a corpus (minimal set) of folders structured according to a general workflow typical at GeoInsights.